 - Another owner occupant strategy is to buy a multifamily property and live in one of the units.
 If you buy a 1-4 unit property, you can get an owner occupant loan if you live in one of the units.
 You could move out and rent the unit after one year or continue to live there.

-- Patterning with another investor may allow you to put less money down, but you will have to share the profits and decision-making.
-If you partner with someone make sure everything is in writing and crystal clear.
+- Partnering with another investor may allow you to put less money down, but you will have to share the profits and decision-making.
+If you partner with someone, make sure everything is in writing and crystal clear.

 What is the easiest way to save more money for rentals?

 I can say this from personal experience, the easiest way to save more money than you are now is to make more money.
 Many personal finance experts suggest saving as much as 50% of your income.
 That is very hard to do if you don’t make much money and hard to do even when you do make a lot of money.
 Our society and economy is based on consumers spending money and it is tough to save.
 Making more money makes it easier to save if you don’t raise your spending habits with your additional income.
 So many people automatically start spending money when they get a raise or a bonus.

 I am not saying you should never start raising your spending habits.
 I am not a frugal person and I think it is good to spend money on things that make us happy.
 Before you start raising your spending habits, save money and save a lot of it.
 The more money you save the better off you will be financially, whether you invest in real estate or something else.
 If you have money saved up and have investments, you will feel better about spending money on things that really make you happy as well.

 How can you make more money to invest in rental properties?

 - Start a business.
 When you own your own business you have control and a lot more opportunity to make more money.
 I am a real estate agent and I run my own real estate team, fix and flip houses, run this blog and I have rental properties which are also a business.
 Make sure when you start a business you run the business and don’t let it run you.
 The point is for the business to make money without you, not for you to work 80 hours a week doing everything yourself.